TheWalruzz/godot-sx/README.md

 ## Installation
 * Copy `addons/signal_extensions` directory to the `/addons/` directory in your project
+* Enable `SignalExtensions` plugin in Project Settings -> Plugins
 * You're done!
-You now have access to static Sx class!
+You now have access to Sx singleton!

 ## Basic usage